What makes the Cambridge course in Human, Social and Political Sciences (HSPS) so special?

 How should I prepare for interview at Newnham?

 All applicants in Human, Social & Political Sciences are required to take a pre-interview written assessment, at an authorised centre (normally this will be your school/college).
 You have to register for the assessment by 15 October, separately from your UCAS application.

-Read around the subject; take note of current stories in the press.
+Read around the subject; take note of current stories in the press; organise some museum or archaeological experience, such as volunteering on a dig.
 Some suggestions for preliminary reading are given below:

 Abercrombie, N: Sociology: a short introduction (Cambridge: Polity, 2004)